PrivadoVPN Review: Quick Expert Summary

 Yes, PrivadoVPN comes with industry-standard VPN security features (256-bit AES encryption, a kill switch, and a no-logs policy), and it also provides IPv6 and DNS leak protection.

-However, PrivadoVPN is missing advanced security features like perfect forward secrecy, its no-logs policy hasn’t been audited, and it also lacks extra security features like split-tunneling.
+However, PrivadoVPN is missing advanced security features like perfect forward secrecy and RAM-only servers, plus its no-logs policy hasn’t been audited.

 If you’re looking for an extremely safe VPN, I recommend ExpressVPN — in addition to essential VPN security features, its no-logs policy has been independently audited and confirmed, it includes WebRTC leak protection, and it has advanced security features like perfect forward secrecy and RAM-only servers.